 So, how is it possible to get that chic look without overcrowding the small space you have available?
 If your bathroom is no bigger than a postage stamp, here are 6 top style tips to help you decorate your compact space.

-A small space doesn't mean skimping on style
+A small space shouldn't mean skimping on style

 1. Corner toilet